Why is Bitcoin so volatile?

 What is Bitcoin?

 Bitcoin is a virtual currency that was created in 2009.
 The virtual currency exists on a public transparent ledger that is accessible to everyone.
 Bitcoin is not monitored or backed by governments, which has sparked criticism globally.
-Due to the success of this particular currency, other virtual currencies have emerged and now cryptocurrencies are widely traded on the financial markets.

 Last week we took a look at how you can start trading Bitcoin.
 In this article, we go further into why Bitcoin is such a volatile cryptocurrency and how to take advantage of market volatility.

 The different ways you can start trading Bitcoin

 Instead of owning a Bitcoin wallet or cryptocurrency, traders are more interested in speculating on the price of Bitcoin on the financial markets, as it means that that they don’t have to own the underlying physical asset.

 Trading CFDs involved placing a small initial deposit while still allowing you to gain exposure on much larger positions.
 Even though this can magnify any profit you make it can also magnify losses.